I need emergency rent or utility assistance; can you help?

 I need a mailing address.
 Can my mail get sent to Bread for the City?

 No, we are not able to serve as a mailing address for the public.
-However, there are other agencies that offer this service.
-You may access the list below or come in and speak with a case worker during open hours.
+However, there is a list of other agencies that offer this service available here: Mailing Address Resources – March 2016